-The Board of Governors for Truman State University will hold a Working Session and Board Meeting on Saturday, December 3, 2022, on the University campus in Kirksville, Missouri.
-The Board's Working Session will be held in the Alumni Room of the Student Union Building beginning at 8:30 a.m.
-The Board Meeting is scheduled for 1:00 p.m. and will be held in the Conference Room (3000) of the Student Union Building.
-The public is invited to attend.
+The Board of Governors for Truman State University met on Saturday, December 3, 2022, on the University campus in Kirksville, Missouri.
+The working session was called to order at 8:30 a.m. by the Chair of the Board of Governors, Sarah Burkemper, and was held in the Alumni Room of the Student Union Building.
+The open session of the meeting was called to order at 1:00 p.m. and was held in the Conference Room (3000) of the Student Union Building.